 Many businesses have a mobile app, through which end-users can buy and use products or services.
 Apps are common in petrol stations, supermarkets, parking operators, hotels, etc. With the eMabler APIs, these companies can offer EV charging services with their existing mobile apps so that the customers can use the same existing familiar app and offer a better end-user experience.

 Electric vehicles are here to stay.
 Period!
 This is not a topic that you can expect to fade away in a few years.
 More and more industries are becoming aware of the potential offered by the energy transition and to speed this transition up all stakeholders have to work together and create a seamless end-user experience.
 At the end of the day, I want to feel good about driving an EV and not being frustrated with the overall experience of charging and maintaining my car.

 Are you looking to offer EV charging services to your customers?
 Let us help you.
 See what eMabler can do for you.

 Constantin has been working for the past 12 years with technology companies playing different sales and marketing roles.
-As a CMO at eMabler he translates complex, high-tech information into marketing stories that drive growth.

 Based in Helsinki, Finland.
 We believe that eMobility is the way forward, having worked in the industry for over a decade and we see a great boom in eMobility.
 We’ve also seen many platform providers develop closed ecosystems and realized that there’s a need for a more flexible solution that focuses on end-user experience.